Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Adopting QIR: Quo Vadis?

 \section{Adopting QIR: Quo Vadis?}

 The proposal of QIR is both logical and appealing: It makes sense to avoid reinventing the wheel and to build on decades of classical compilation expertise, especially, since quantum computations will inherently involve classical input and produce classical output.
 However, the adoption of QIR in the quantum computing software stack is a challenging task: What does it actually mean to adopt QIR in the stack?
 How do we transform these quantum-classical programs so that they can be executed?
 What about the actual execution?
-In the following, we discuss two fundamentally different directions of adopting QIR.
+In the following, we discuss two fundamentally different directions of adopting QIR, where the first of both is subdivided into parsing and transforming QIR programs.